How to Create a Conversion Campaign in Facebook

 Step 2: Create a custom conversion.
 As I mentioned above, the custom conversion is the action you want to be achieved on your website.
 In Facebook, there is no code for the conversion, and the Pixel code will serve this.
 Once you have created your custom conversion, the Facebook will start to track the conversions on your website.

 Achieving the conversions is not an easy task, and you need to make sure that you have a conversion-oriented website design and development.
 Also you can use some tools such as Hotjar to get details about the user behavior on your website.
 Tracking user behavior on your website will definitely help you know what elements a user engaged with in order to optimize them and increase your conversion rate.
-I’m sure you will need to read my past article about Artificial Intelligence in Website Design and Development.

 Step 3: Create a conversion campaign.
 Once you have finished the above two steps, you should be ready to start with the conversions campaign.
 During the steps of creating the campaign, you need to choose where you want to drive traffic, then select a Pixel or event to track conversions.